How to scale Product Demos

 Thoughts on Value-based Selling

-I have worked in or for software companies since the late 90s and found, that messaging is often very self-centered ("we are the best", "see our new 100 features", "see why our new partnership with xyz is so cool").
+I have worked in or for software companies since the late 90s and found that messaging is often very self-centered ("we are the best", "see our new 100 features", "see why our new partnership with xyz is so cool").
 While this is typical thinking of leaders of software companies, this misses the viewpoint of customers.
-You don't given an answer to the "WHY" is this valuable for them?
+You don't give an answer to the "WHY" is this valuable for them?

 I have offered a service for software companies analyzing their USP and messaging.
 Here are 3 key findings: